 - Passive exercise.
-If you struggle with post-stroke paralysis, then get started with passive exercises as soon as possible to maximize chances of recovery.
+If you struggle with post-stroke paralysis, then get started with passive exercises to help rewire the brain and improve movement.
+It’s impossible to know how long paralysis lasts after stroke.
+However, starting rehabilitation as soon as possible will help improve your chances of recovery.

 - Experiment with different therapies.
 There are many different ways to improve movement after stroke.
 Some examples include electrical stimulation, acupuncture, and mental practice, just to name a few.
 It’s important to explore all available stroke rehabilitation methods until you find one that works best for you.